List of tallest buildings and structures in Greater Manchester: The modern era skyscraper boom

 After decades of limited high-rise construction throughout the 1980s and 1990s, the 21st century brought a dramatic resurgence.
 In 2006 the 169 m Beetham Tower became the tallest building in the UK outside London and the first in the city to exceed 150 m, marking the beginning of Manchester's modern skyscraper era.

 From the late 2010s onward, the combined urban core of Manchester and Salford experienced a transformational high-rise boom.
 A new area of central Manchester, known as New Jackson, was created and reserved for a cluster of skyscrapers.
 Here, the 201 m South Tower, completed in 2018, became the tallest building in the UK outside London and the first outside the capital to surpass 200 m.
-Today, New Jackson features five skyscrapers above 150 m and an additional two towers exceeding 100 m.
+Today, New Jackson features six skyscrapers above 150 m and an additional two towers exceeding 100 m.

 Outside New Jackson, the early 2020s have seen new clusters of towers constructed across other areas of the city region, adding further depth and scale.
 The Greengate district has become a prominent secondary high-rise area in its own right, with its tallest building being the 153 m Cortland at Colliers Yard, alongside four additional buildings exceeding 100 metres.

 Salford Quays has also been at the forefront of development over the past 15 years, emerging as a tertiary focal point for high-rise construction.
 This includes the area's first building to exceed 100 metres, the 101 m Eda tower, along with six more towers completed above 75 m.

-As of November 2025, Greater Manchester features eight completed skyscrapers above 150 metres, 26 high-rises above 100 metres and 205 mid-rises above 50 metres—by far the highest totals of any city region in the UK outside of London.
+As of September 2026, Greater Manchester features 11 completed skyscrapers above 150 metres, 30 high-rises above 100 metres and over 200 buildings above 50 metres—by far the highest totals of any city region in the UK outside of London.